qooxdoo/documentation/development/cli/commands.md

 keys:

-`github.token` - this is the API token used when connecting to GitHub `qx.libraryPath` - this is the Qooxdoo library to use when compiling your application
+`github.token` - this is the API token used when connecting to GitHub `qx.library` - this is the Qooxdoo library to use when compiling your application

 ## Create a new project